-Severe drought coupled with rapidly increasing food prices related to the war in Ukraine has deepened food insecurity, creating a child malnutrition emergency across the Horn of Africa — the easternmost region of Africa that includes parts or all of Djibouti, Eritrea, Ethiopia, Kenya, Somalia, Sudan and South Sudan.
+Severe drought, coupled with rapidly increasing food prices related to the war in Ukraine, has deepened food insecurity across the Horn of Africa — creating a child malnutrition emergency in Africa's easternmost region.

 UNICEF is also accelerating efforts to improve access to safe water and sanitation and strengthen delivery of primary health care services including child immunization, among other emergency interventions.

 Learn how UNICEF-supported water systems are offering a lifeline to children and women in Turkana County, Kenya.